geoschem/GCHP/docs/source/index.rst

 ==========================

 .. important:: This is a prerelease of the GEOS-Chem High Performance user guide.
-   Everything here is still a work in progress.
+   These pages are the most up-to-date and accurate instructions for GCHP, but they are still a work in progress.

+   Contributions (e.g., suggestions, edits, revisions) would be greatly appreciated.
+See :ref:`editing this guide <editing_this_user_guide>` and our :doc:`contributing guidelines <reference/CONTRIBUTING>`.
+   If you find a something hard to understand---let us know!

 The `GEOS--Chem model <http://acmg.seas.harvard.edu/geos/>`_ is a global 3-D model of atmospheric composition driven by assimilated meteorological observations from the Goddard Earth Observing System (GEOS) of the `NASA Global Modeling and Assimilation Office <http://gmao.gsfc.nasa.gov/>`_.
 It is applied by `research groups around the world
 <http://acmg.seas.harvard.edu/geos/geos_people.html>`_ to a wide range of atmospheric composition
-problems, Central management and support of the model is provided by the `Atmospheric Chemistry Modeling Group at Harvard University <http://acmg.seas.harvard.edu/index.html>`_.
+problems.

 * `GEOS-Chem Overview <http://acmg.seas.harvard.edu/geos/geos_overview.html>`_
 * `Narrative description of GEOS-Chem <http://acmg.seas.harvard.edu/geos/geos_chem_narrative.html>`_